Khan/engblog/src/posts/missing-mastery.md

         const {value} = this.props;
         return React.createElement(
             "span",
-            {
-                ref: ref => (this._node = ref),
+            {ref: ref => (this._node = ref)},
-            },
             value,
         );
     }
 }
 ```

 We installed this devious contraption into the Missions progress wheel, waited a few days, and, lo and behold, the user ID from our support ticket appeared in the logs, attempting to change his percentage from around 34% to 79% in a ludicrous leap of algebraic prowess.
-But where he was at least putting forth plausible numbers, we saw dozens more users attempting to change their progress to things like `100%`, `1000000%`, and `Jorge sucks!!!`.
+But where he was at least putting forth plausible numbers, we saw dozens more users attempting to change their progress to things like `100%`, `1000000%`, and `I'm sorry mom!`.

 <figure>
     <img